Weather Information

 There are vast differences in the weather from Northern Utah to Southern Utah since Utah is a fairly big state that stretches from the N 42nd to the N 37th latitudinal parallel.
 Two extreme cold and heat records were set in Utah in 1985: -69.3 °F (-56 °C) at Peter Sinks in February and 117 °F (47 °C) in St. George in July.

 The most favorable weather often occurs between late April and mid-June and late August to mid-October.
 Utah has four significant seasons with different weather patterns.
-The valley is prone to lengthy inversions with high levels of fine particle pollution from December through February, which means the air quality can be bad, especially for vulnerable individuals.

-The climate of Utah is typically dry, semi-arid, and desert-like.
+The climate of Southern Utah is typically dry, arid, and desert-like.
 It has one of the lowest relative humidity percentages and is one of the driest states in the nation.
 The average maximum relative humidity is 74.3 percent in December, while the average minimum relative humidity is 35.9 percent in July.
 In contrast to an area with high relative humidity, like Florida, which makes it seem hotter and muggier, 90 degrees Fahrenheit (32 C) in Utah feels considerably more bearable.

 Summer begins in June with pleasant temperatures, lots of sunlight, and sporadic showers.
 The summer solstice, when June's longest days of the year peak at 15 hours of light, occurs.
 The hottest months of the year are July and August, which have similar average high temperatures.
 The least quantity of rain falls during these driest (least humid) months.